Danubian Hills

+Location

 It lies between the Danubian Flat and the Danube in the south, the Little Carpathians in the west and all the other Western Carpathians in the north and east.
-The border with the Danubian Flat runs approx. along the line Bratislava – Senec – Sereď – Nové Zámky – Patince.
+The border with the Danubian Flat runs approximately along the line Bratislava – Senec – Sereď – Nové Zámky – Patince.

+Geology

 The area has varied rocks (clay, gravel, sands), which are covered by Quaternary sediments (loess) and very fertile soils (black and brown earths).

+Towns

 Major towns of the area are Trnava, Topoľčany, Nitra, Levice, Dudince and Štúrovo.

+Parts

 The Váh, Nitra, Žitava, Hron and Ipeľ rivers divide the area into the following 11 geomorphological parts (from the west to the east):